 There are vaccinations available to protect dogs and cats from infectious diseases including the specific canine coronavirus (there is no equivalent vaccine for cats).
 It’s important to vaccinate our pet dogs and cats for common diseases such as parvovirus and upper respiratory viruses to keep them safe and healthy.
 Please talk with your Greencross Vet for a tailored vaccine program to suit your pet.
-Remember, pets are not involved in the spread of COVID-19, you do not need to be alarmed.
+Remember, pets are not involved in the spread of COVID-19 to humans so you do not need to be alarmed.

 4. How can pet parents protect themselves and their pets?

 Remember, the way you can catch COVID-19 is from exposure to an infected person.
-Therefore, practice standard precautionary hygiene measures as recommended by the relevant Health Departments in your state or territory.
-This includes thoroughly washing your hands with soap and water (or alcohol gels), distancing yourself from people who are unwell, in some cases wearing face masks and avoid touching your face.
+Therefore, practice standard precautionary hygiene measures routinely.
+This includes thoroughly washing your hands with soap and water (or alcohol gels), distancing yourself from people who are unwell and in some cases wearing face masks to avoid touching your face.